QF 4.7-inch Mk I–IV naval gun

-The QF 4.7-inch Gun Mks I, II, III, and IV were a family of British quick-firing 4.724 in naval and coast defence guns of the late 1880s and 1890s that served with the navies of various countries.
-They were also mounted on various wheeled carriages to provide the British Army with a long range gun.
+The QF 4.7-inch gun Mks I, II, III, and IV were a family of British quick-firing 4.724 in naval and coast defence guns of the late 1880s and 1890s that served with the navies of various countries.
+They were also mounted on various wheeled carriages to provide the British Army with a long-range gun.
 They all had a barrel of 40 calibres length.

 The gun was originally designed to replace the older BL 5-inch (127 mm) naval guns.
-It was optimised for the modern smokeless propellants, such as Cordite, and could be loaded and fired far more rapidly than the BL 5-inch gun while firing a shell only slightly lighter.
+It was optimised for the modern smokeless propellants, such as cordite, and could be loaded and fired far more rapidly than the BL 5-inch gun while firing a shell only slightly lighter.

 Design and development

 The guns were designed and manufactured by the Elswick Ordnance Company, part of Armstrong Whitworth.
+They were developed to exploit the new "QF" technology, which involved loading the propellant charge in a brass case with integrated primer in its base.
+This allowed a faster rate of fire than the older "Breech Loading" system, where the propellant was loaded in cloth bags and then a separate friction or percussion tube fitted into the breech for firing.
+The brass case sealed the breech, allowing a lighter mechanism, and at the same time disposed with the necessity of washing or sponging any smouldering fragments left from the previous shot, which could ignite the charge (then of black powder) prematurely.
+The QF principle had proved successful with the much smaller QF 3 pounder Hotchkiss and Nordenfelt QF 3 and 6-pounders from 1885 onwards.

+The first QF gun of this class was designated Pattern "M" in Elswick and was submitted to the Admiralty in 1886.
+Initially designed for a 36 lb projectile which was lengthened to 45 lb after exhaustive experimentation, it was actually adopted not by the UK but by Italy as M1889 (see below).

-They were a major export item and hence were actually of 4.724 inches (120mm) calibre to meet the requirements of metricised navies: 4.7 inch is an approximation used for the British designation.
-The guns, Mark I to Mark III, were Pattern P, Pattern Q and Pattern T respectively.
+They soon became a major export item and hence were actually of 4.724 inches (120mm) calibre to meet the requirements of metricised navies: 4.7 inch is an approximation used for the British designation.
+The guns, Mark I to Mark III, were Pattern P, Pattern Q and Pattern T respectively according to Elswick nomenclature.
 All three differed in detail of construction but were of the tube and hoop types.
 The Mark IV differed from these by incorporating a wire wound element to its construction.
 As first built, all used a three-motion screw breech, some were altered later by modifying the three-motion screw becoming "A" subtypes, or by fitting a single motion breech ("B" type).
 Army guns altered to use a bagged charge with a 3-inch steel (instead of the more usual brass) breech-sealing case were renumbered as Mark VI.